kube-burner/kube-burner/README.md

 ## Quick start

+In case you want to start tinkering with `kube-burner` now:

-You can find the binaries at the [releases section](https://github.com/rsevilla87/kube-burner/releases).
+- You can find the binaries in the [releases section of this repository](https://github.com/rsevilla87/kube-burner/releases).
-There's also a container image available at `quay.io/rsevilla/kube-burner:latest`.
+- There's also a container image available at [quay](https://quay.io/repository/rsevilla/kube-burner?tab=tags).
-A valid example of a configuration file can be found at [./examples/cfg.yml](./examples/cfg.yml)
+- A valid example of a configuration file can be found at [./examples/cfg.yml](./examples/cfg.yml)

 ## Buiding